MDSplus/Documentation/docs/reference/tdi-reference.md

 * examples should be rewritten as triple backtick (```) code blocks
 * DONE! ~~remove c syntax from all the entries (should not be called by a human)~~
 * move opcode, use natural language headings--try options for each. use LT and log10 as examples
+* global explanation of mismatched units (if they don't match, it just returns `?`)
+* move all the deprecated/broken/unimplemented to their own section

+TODO for Stephen
+* move opcode to bottom row of syntax table
+* python syntax for the `$` constants--need to be all caps after the `d`
+* python syntax arguments
+* see TODO's in entries
+* see also KIND
+* replace Fortran operators with their C equivalents
+* for the ones that have a symbol, remove the part where you call it by name
+* See [legacy syntax]() section at the end for all the fortran, etc. stuff
+* move all the examples not in code blocks...into code blocks
+* remove the word "examples" above the code blocks

 ## Contents
 Table of all the commands in each category, with symlinks to each heading